 There is no single model of a successful supervisor.
-Like all relationships, the one between doctoral student and supervisor is unique.
+Like all relationships, the one between doctoral researcher and supervisor is unique.
 However, there are principles of good practice, and all supervisors and students work within a regulatory framework.
-The role descriptors for Directors of Studies and for second supervisors can be found in the appendix (page 18).
+The role descriptors for Directors of Studies and for second supervisors can be found in the Appendix.